Kaisa Yeh Junoon: Production

 According to director Raana Sheikh, she was first asked to direct the series in the Indian style, with over-the-top and exaggerated production.
-The series marked the acting debut of Rehman and her first appearance with Omar, the others being Roza Kay Rozy, Miss U Kabhi Kabhi, and Bisaat.
+The series marked the acting debut of Rehman and his first appearance with Omar, the others being Roza Kay Rozy, Miss U Kabhi Kabhi, and Bisaat.
 The series marked the appearance of Bollywood actress Kiron Kher, who played the supporting role in the series in her first Pakistani TV drama.

 The series was shot in London, Bombay, and Karachi.